Eco-YuPeng/Postdoc_Research_Oasis/docs/index.md

 ## Unlocking field-scale cover crop dynamics through deep learning-driven satellite harmonization

 This is a postdoc research project led by Dr. Yu Peng, supported by the Environmental Data Science Innovation & Impact Lab (ESIIL).
-The project integrates multi-scale field observations, satellite data fusion, and spatial-temporal modeling to map cover cropping across the continental United States and to quantify the ecosystem services that agricultural conservation delivers.
-It runs as an open-science system: a GitHub repository where the environmental data science is organized, analyzed, and versioned, and a public website where results are explained and shared with collaborators, mentors, and community audiences.
+The aim of this project is to integrate multi-scale field observations, satellite data fusion, and spatial-temporal modeling to map cover cropping across the continental US. and to quantify the ecosystem services that agricultural conservation delivers.

+Since, it runs as an open-science system: a GitHub repository where this project is organized, analyzed, and versioned, and a public website where results are explained and shared with collaborators, mentors, and community audiences.

-As the project progresses, the repository becomes the reproducible record of the research, and the website becomes the public report.
+The Repo and the website can acceess via following links:

 [Edit this homepage in GitHub](https://github.com/Eco-YuPeng/YuPeng_Postdoc_OASIS/edit/main/docs/index.md){.md-button .md-button--secondary} [Open the GitHub repository](https://github.com/Eco-YuPeng/YuPeng_Postdoc_OASIS){.md-button}